-The Perfect Hero's Journey Example: Star Wars
+Star Wars: Hero's Journey Example and Case Study

 The heroes return to a grand welcome and hope is restored to the galaxy!

 Of course there are more Star Wars films, and this analysis will allude to several of them.
-However, the majority of our exploration of the Star Wars Hero’s Journey will stay with the 1977 original film, as George Lucas was careful to craft a story that was heavily based on ancient archetypes that have worked in the human mind for millenia.
+However, the majority of our exploration of the Star Wars Hero's Journey will stay with the 1977 original film, as George Lucas was careful to craft a story that was heavily based on ancient archetypes that have worked for millennia.

 The Characters of Star Wars